Death of Nex Benedict: Background

 Nex Benedict was born in 2008 in El Paso, Texas.
 According to Sue Benedict, Nex's grandmother and adoptive mother, Nex's biological father relinquished all parental rights early on, and is in prison for abuse.
 Sue raised Nex since they were two months old and formally adopted them a few years before their death.
 Sue is enrolled in the Choctaw Nation of Oklahoma, but Nex was not affiliated with the tribe.
 Nex and their family lived in Owasso, Oklahoma, a suburb of Tulsa, on the Cherokee Nation reservation, and attended school at Owasso High School on the reservation.
 The high school has 3,000 students in grades 9 through 12.

-In 2022, Oklahoma became the first state in the United States to prohibit the use of non-binary gender markers on birth certificates.
-Students are legally prohibited from using a bathroom that does not correspond with sex assigned at birth, and minors are legally prevented from receiving gender-affirming health care.
+In 2022, Oklahoma became the first state in the United States to prohibit the use of non-binary gender markers on birth certificates, in Oklahoma Senate Bill 1100.
+A law passed in 2022, Oklahoma Senate Bill 615, prohibits students from using a bathroom that does not correspond with their sex assigned at birth, and minors are legally prevented from receiving gender-affirming health care.
 Legislation under consideration for the 2024 session included new curriculum for public schools to describe gender as an "immutable biological trait," a ban on changing sex on birth certificates, and a requirement for school employees to use pronouns and names for students based only on birth certificates.

 Ryan Walters, the Oklahoma Superintendent of Public Instruction, has implemented policies that include preventing students from changing the designation of their gender or sex in school records.
-In January 2024, Walters appointed social media influencer Chaya Raichik, the operator of the Libs of TikTok account known for posting anti-LGBT+ content, to the Oklahoma Department of Education's Library Media Advisory Committee.
+In January 2024, Walters appointed social media influencer Chaya Raichik, the operator of the Libs of TikTok account, known for posting anti-LGBTQ+ content, to the Oklahoma Department of Education's Library Media Advisory Committee.
 In 2022, a middle school teacher, reported to have been "greatly admired" by Nex, resigned after becoming a subject of a post by Raichik.

-According to Sue Benedict and Nex's friends, students at Owasso High School had been bullying Nex due to Nex's gender identity for more than a year since the beginning of the 2023 school year.
+According to Sue Benedict and Nex's friends, students at Owasso High School had been bullying Nex due to their gender identity for more than a year since the beginning of the 2023 school year.
 Benedict was a sophomore in high school.